1996–97 Ukrainian Cup

-The 1996–97 Ukrainian Cup is the sixth annual edition of Ukraine's football knockout competition, known as the Ukrainian Cup.
+The 1996–97 Ukrainian Cup was the sixth annual edition of Ukraine's football knockout competition, the Ukrainian Cup.

 This season for all amateur clubs was revived separate competition (Amateur Cup) that was discontinued back in 1989.
 No amateur clubs participated in the competition this season.
 Two legs rounds were revived for quarterfinals and semifinals.
 The Cup started with the round of 32, but it also had couple of preliminaries.
 The qualification rounds of competition started on 14 August 1996 with nine matches.

 The cup holder Dynamo Kyiv was eliminated in away game against Nyva Vinnytsia losing on penalty kicks in the Round of 16.